benchopt/benchopt/doc/tutorials/add_solver.rst

 The ``run`` method combined with ``sampling_strategy`` describe how the performance curves are constructed.
-In particular, the ``sampling_strategy`` dictates the input signature of ``run``.
+In particular, the ``sampling_strategy`` dictates the input signature of ``run`` and how it will be called by benchopt.

-Here we use iteration and sampling strategy.
-Following this choice, the run method will be called repetitively using an increasing number of iterations.
+Here we use *iteration* as sampling strategy.
+Following this choice, the ``run`` will be called repetitively with an increasing number of iterations.

 .. code-block:: python